Epsom: Epsom in the world wars

 In September 1914, Epsom became a garrison town.
-Two battalions of the university and Public Schools Brigade of the Royal Fusiliers were billeted in the town and underwent training in Rosebery Park and on Epsom Downs.
+Two battalions of the University and Public Schools Brigade of the Royal Fusiliers were billeted in the town and underwent training in Rosebery Park and on Epsom Downs.
 Some of the racecourse buildings were converted to become a war hospital and, in January 1915, 20,000 soldiers were assembled on the Downs for an inspection by Lord Kitchener.

 Woodcote Park Camp was built to house the soldiers of the Royal Fusiliers in late 1914 and early 1915.
 The 350 acre site was considered suitable as it was close to London.
 The first soldiers took up residence in February 1915, but the camp was vacated by the Brigade when it was dispatched to the Western Front three months later.
 Between May 1915 and August 1916 the camp became a convalescent hospital for Commonwealth soldiers.
 It was handed over to Canadian Forces in July 1916 and remained under their control until the end of the war.

 Following the end of the First World War, the Canadian soldiers were slow to be repatriated.
 On 17 June 1919, a group of 400 attacked Epsom Police station, injuring Station Sergeant Thomas Green, who died the following day.
 At a trial in July 1919, five men were found guilty of riotous assembly and were imprisoned until November of the same year.

 By the outbreak of the Second World War in September 1939, public air raid shelters had been constructed at Rosebery Park and Clay Hill Green.
 Later in the war, large shelters were provided at Ashley Road, to the south of the town centre, and at Epsom Downs.
 Over the course of the war around 440 high-explosive bombs were dropped on the borough, 33 people were killed and nearly 200 houses were destroyed.
 Towards the end of the conflict, 30 V-1 flying bombs landed in the area, including one, in July 1944, which destroyed the Ashley Road Police Station.

 During the Second World War, the defence of the town was largely in the hands of the 56th Surrey battalion of the Home Guard, who were trained by a company of Welsh Guards at Epsom Racecourse.
 Throughout the borough there were 55 Air Raid Precautions (ARP) posts, staffed by up to 140 paid air raid wardens and 560 volunteers.
 In mid-1940, the Outer London Defence Line A was constructed through Epsom, running along Christchurch Road, the High Street and Alexandra Road.

 National and local government

 UK parliament

-The town is in the parliamentary constituency of Epsom and Ewell and has been represented at Westminster since May 2010 by Conservative Chris Grayling.
+The town is in the parliamentary constituency of Epsom and Ewell and has been represented at Westminster since July 2024 by Liberal Democrat Helen Maguire.